lholman/AutoBot-Scripts/README.markdown

 		}

 + Scripts must utilise [Advanced Functions](http://technet.microsoft.com/en-us/magazine/hh413265.aspx) to aid in discoverability and consistency of documentation
++ Scripts must return System.String or System.Hastable types to guarantee AutoBot being able to pass the output

 _Note:_ Some of the above are optional, however for inclusion here we ask that they are all adhered to.